intel-lab-lkp/linux/Documentation/userspace-api/media/v4l/v4l2-isp.rst

 and with the size (in bytes) of the binary data buffer where it will store the ISP blocks configuration.

-Each *ISP configuration block* is preceded by an header implemented by the :c:type:`v4l2_isp_params_block_header` structure, followed by the configuration parameters for that specific block, defined by the ISP driver specific data types.
+Each *ISP configuration block* is preceded by a header implemented by the :c:type:`v4l2_isp_params_block_header` structure, followed by the configuration parameters for that specific block, defined by the ISP driver specific data types.